staging-951d-madcitymultimedia/postman-docs/src/pages/docs/monitoring-your-api/intro-monitors.md

 * **Visualize results on the monitor dashboard** - Get better visibility into API performance over time and identify trends.

 > For more examples of monitors in action, visit the [Postman API Monitoring Examples public workspace](https://www.postman.com/postman/workspace/postman-api-monitoring-examples/overview) to find example collections for some common monitoring use cases.
 You can collaborate on the collections in the workspace by [creating a fork](/docs/collaborating-in-postman/using-version-control/forking-elements/#create-a-fork), or customize the collections for your team's use by [exporting and importing them into your team workspace](/docs/getting-started/importing-and-exporting/exporting-data/#exporting-collections).

-## Comparing monitors and collection runs

-You can also schedule collection runs using the Collection Runner.
-Monitors are typically used to schedule runs when you want to set up alerts like triggering on-call upon failure.
-Choose the Collection Runner to schedule runs for automating API tests and other use cases.
-Learn more about [Scheduling collection runs](/docs/collections/running-collections/scheduling-collection-runs/).

-Because scheduled collection runs and monitors run in the cloud, there are some differences compared to manually sending requests and running collections in Postman.
-To learn more, see the [Monitoring FAQs](/docs/monitoring-your-api/faqs-monitors/#can-i-upload-data-files-or-attach-files-to-a-monitor).

-## Next steps

-To learn how to set up a new collection-based monitor, go to [Setting up a collection-based monitor](/docs/monitoring-your-api/setting-up-monitor/).